ykjit/yk/src/dev/env.md

 There are a number of environment variables which control the behaviour of the yk system.

-Variables prefixed with `YKD_` are intended for debugging.
+Variables prefixed with `YKD_` are intended for debugging only.
+Most (if not all) of the debugging variables introduce extra computation that slows down program execution.

 ## Run-time Variables